 Martín Malharro, born in Buenos Aires in 1865, was a notable Argentine painter and a leading figure in the country’s art scene during the late 19th and early 20th centuries.
 He made significant contributions to the Impressionist and Post-Impressionist movements in Argentina.

-As a teacher, he played a crucial role in shaping the next generation of Argentine artists.
+As a teacher, he played a crucial role in shaping the next generation of Argentinian artists.
 Today, his influence on Argentine art remains profound, and his works are celebrated as important contributions to the country’s cultural heritage.

 Martin Malharro’s paintings depicted serene landscapes and coastal scenes with vibrant colors and dynamic brushwork.
 Some notable works include: